sayakgis/dog_breed_kaggle/README.md

 ## Project Description:

-*  The notebook expalins step by step process to build CNN model that can identify the breed of the dog from image
+*  This project explains step by step process to build CNN model that can identify the breed of the dog from image
 *   We will use Fastai libraries, Fastai uses Pytorch as a background deep learning framework.

 *   I encourge the visitor to read to end of this notebook to gain complete understanding of building world class image classifier using deep learning